diplomegalo/roadmap/themes/GraphQL/GraphQL-AspNetCore.md

 ## Test

-At this step you should be able to test your application.
-See the [[#Configure Startup]] chapter to know how to build application with minimum services to have access.
+At this step you should be able to test your application by configuring `startup` class following the [[#Configure Startup]] chapter with the minimum configuration.

 # Complex Type

-## Nuget dependencies
+## EF Core nuget package

 ```shell
 dotnet add package Microsoft.EntityFrameworkCore